Learn about the symptoms of and treatments for enlarged turbinates.

 Inside our noses on the side walls, we have radiators, referred to as turbinates, that humidify, heat, and filter the air as it flows into our noses.

-Why do we need these radiators?
-Because the air needs to be treated before it reaches our lungs.
-It needs to be cleaned, warmed to the right temperature, and moistened.
+Why do we need these radiators, or turbinates?
+Because the air flowing through our nostrils needs to be cleaned, warmed to the right temperature, and moistened before it reaches our lungs.
 As you can see, the turbinates play an important role in the health of our bodies.